puhach/computer-pointer-controller/README.md

 These results have been obtained in the silent mode (without video output and mouse control) using the "demo.mp4" input file.
 Each test was run 3 times, the measured time was then averaged.
 Model loading time for FP32 and FP16 precisions was around 1 second.
 For FP32-INT8 it was around 4.5 seconds.

+## Results
+*TODO:* Discuss the benchmark results and explain why you are getting the results you are getting.
+For instance, explain why there is difference in inference time for FP32, FP16 and INT8 models.

+These benchmark results suggest that models in FP32 precision work faster on my hardware.
+This is probably because CPU is optimized for FP32 precision, lower precision models may incur computational overhead connected with internal upscaling to FP32.
+However, on different hardware lower precision models may show better performance due to reduced memory usage and faster data transfer.

+Another point to notice is asynchronous inference, which improves performance regardless of the precision used.
+That said, increasing the number of parallel requests does not seem to speed up things further.
+This is again hardware-dependent: Xeon processors and newer Core processors are likely to be capable of doing more requests simultaneously.

+As far as accuracy is concerned, no visible differences were noticed between FP32, FP16, and FP32-INT8 models.